 What are Dividends?

 Dividends are payouts made to shareholders of certain stocks.
-Dividends represent a portion of profits that are paid out to shareholders, rather than reinvested in the business, or used in some other way.
+These payouts represent a portion of profits paid out to shareholders rather than reinvested in the business or used in another way.
 Dividends are calculated according to how many shares are owned.
 You might be paid 15 cents a share each quarter.
-So, if you own 100 shares of a dividend paying stock, you will receive $15 each quarter, or $60 a year.
+So, if you own 100 shares of a dividend-paying stock, you will receive $15 each quarter or $60 a year.

 Dividends can be increased or cut, depending on how the company feels it is doing.
-Dividend aristocrats are companies that have raised their dividends every year for at least 25 years.
+Dividend aristocrats are companies that have raised their dividends yearly for at least 25 years.
 Some dividend aristocrats have raised their dividends for more than 30 consecutive years.
-Choosing these stocks can provide you with a measure of stability as you build your dividend portfolio, since there is a good chance (but not a certainty), that dividends will rise.
+Choosing these stocks can provide you with a measure of stability as you build your dividend portfolio since there is a good chance (but not a certainty) that dividends will rise.

 Investing in DRIPs

 While you can certainly receive regular payouts for owning dividend stocks, it's also possible to have the dividends automatically reinvested.
-Companies that allow you to reinvest dividends automatically offer what are known as DRIPs (Dividende Re-Investment Plans).
+Companies that allow you to reinvest dividends automatically offer what are known as DRIPs (Dividend Re-Investment Plans).
 These DRIPs essentially allow you to get stock for free.
-Instead of receiving that $15 a quarter, your payout will be used to buy more shares — including partial shares.
-That way, if the company's stock is selling for $30 a share, you can still buy 1/2 a share with your $15 dividend payout.
+Instead of receiving that $15 a quarter, your payout will be used to buy more, including partial shares.
+That way, if the company's stock sells for $30 a share, you can still buy 1/2 a share with your $15 dividend payout.

-Many companies allow you to participate in DRIPs fee-free.
+Many companies and brokers allow you to participate in DRIPs fee-free.
 This means that you don't have to pay the regular transaction fee to reinvest your dividends.
-When you purchase a share of a dividend paying stock through dollar-cost averaging or some other method, you will pay a fee.
+You might pay a fee when you purchase a share of a dividend-paying stock through dollar-cost averaging or another method.
 However, most DRIPs — even those you participate in with the help of online brokers — don't charge fees.
-This can help you build your nest egg faster, and result in a more valuable portfolio later.
+This can help you build your nest egg faster and result in a more valuable portfolio later.
 The potential capital appreciation increases since you are adding more shares.